Home>The Institute>Missions

 MISSIONS

-The Institute, created as a part of the TIERED project, supports Sciences Po’s actions on digital transformations.
+The Institute, created as a part of TIERED, a transformative organizational project, supports Sciences Po’s actions on digital transformations.
 It has the following objectives:

 • Promote Sciences Po's unique position at the intersection of research, education, and impact by giving visibility and coherence to existing initiatives and programs in France and internationally.